Last Updated: March 26, 2026

 This way, your fish will stay busy exploring different things and feeling at home.

-While the Severum Cichlid needs hideouts, it can be problematic for you to keep the decorative items in place.
+While the Severum Cichlid needs hideouts, it is problematic for you to keep the decorative items in place.
 They have a tendency to dig below decorations.
-It is recommended to have them set at the tank glass bottom, so they don’t topple over if dug up.
+You need to to have them set at the tank glass bottom, so they don’t topple over if dug up.

 Tank Maintenance